-1/4 cup quick-cooking gluten free steel cut oats

-1/2 teaspoon monk fruit extract (such as Nectresse)

-1/2 teaspoon coconut extract

-1/8 teaspoon ground allspice

-1/3 cup unsweetened coconut milk (such as So Delicious Dairy Free)

-1 scoop JJ Virgin's Plant-Based All-In-One Vanilla Shake Powder

-1 tablespoon unsweetened shredded coconut
+- 1/4 cup quick-cooking gluten free steel cut oats - 1/2 teaspoon monk fruit extract (such as Nectresse) - 1/2 teaspoon coconut extract - 1/8 teaspoon ground allspice - 1/3 cup unsweetened coconut milk (such as So Delicious Dairy Free) - 1 scoop The Virgin Diet All-In-One Vanilla Shake Powder - 1 tablespoon unsweetened shredded coconut

 Bring 3/4 cup water to a boil in a small saucepan over medium-high heat.
 Stir in the oats, monk fruit extract, coconut extract, and allspice.
 Cover, reduce heat to medium-low, and simmer, stirring often, until tender and liquid has been absorbed, 5-7 minutes.
 Meanwhile, combine the coconut milk and shake powder in a small bowl until liquefied.
-Stir into oats with shredded coconut and serve immediately.
+Stir into oats with shredded co-conut and serve immediately.